DennisBecker/php-code-formatter-old/README.markdown

 - PHP 5.4 support with traits will probably be released as an additional package

 ## Release Blockers for 0.1 alpha
-- integrate nested array support
+- integrate nested array support (implemented)
 - add Pirium PEAR channel on github
 - create PEAR package for PHP_CodeFormatter